KilledByAPixel/newgrounds/README.md

 # [EXAMPLE GAME - BOUNCE BACK](https://www.newgrounds.com/portal/view/755171)

 # Features
-- Small sell contained wrapper for Newgrounds API 3.0 calls
+- Small self contained wrapper for Newgrounds API 3.0 calls
 - Functions provided for medals and soreboards
 - Medal popup display rendering with icons
 - Escaped emojis can be used in medal names and descriptions